-The Graduate Certificate in Electric Power and Energy Systems aims at preparing graduate students and professional engineers to work in the electric power and energy industry.
+The Graduate Certificate in Electric Power and Energy Systems (EPES) goal is to prepare graduate students and professional engineers to work in the electric power and energy industry.
 The program requires the completion of 12 graduate credits, consisting of at least once course from the core course list and at most three courses from the elective course list, with minimum grade of C in each course and overall GPA of at least 3.00/4.00.
 Admission into the program will normally require applicants to have bachelor's degree in Electrical Engineering or related field.
 Depending on their background, non-Electrical Engineering applicants may be asked to enroll in leveraging coursework.

 Applicants enrolled in a Master's degree must be in good standing in the Graduate School, while professional engineers must meet admission requirements for non-degree student enrollment.
-Up to six elective SCH of electric power and energy coursework may be transferable from other accredited institutions, and up to 12 graduate SCH of the certificate may be transferable as credit toward meeting degree requirements for the Master of Science in Electrical Engineering or the PhD program in Electrical and Computer Engineering.
+Up to three credits of electric power and energy, coursework may be transferable from other accredited institutions.
+All coursework from the certificate may be transferable as credit toward meeting degree requirements for the Master of Science in Electrical Engineering or the PhD program in Electrical and Computer Engineering.

 |One to Three (1-3) courses from the following list of Core Courses|

 |EE 5384||Control of Electric Power||3|